aksommerville/opener/README.md

 - [ ] Repair songs. (long notes, and notes out of range, etc)
 - [ ] Persist selection of sound and music enable.
 - [ ] Give Moon a face and hair, and do that for both witches at gameover.
+- [x] Make a bridge over the river.
+Will force a physics change, having passable non-zero tiles.
+- [ ] Can I make the animals say "key" when you try to open the cage without a key?